Growing peas. Sweet Peas are one of the first crops that can go in the ground in the spring. This makes it a favorite for me.

-Colorado’s finicky spring always gives some warm days early in spring that make me want to get out and start planting.
-Unfortunately we also have late surprise snowstorms that would kill many less hardy vegetables.
+Colorado’s finicky spring always gives some warm days early in spring that makes me want to get out and start planting.
+Unfortunately, we also have late surprise snowstorms that would kill many less hardy vegetables.

 Peas and other early crops allow me to get out in the dirt!